Convicted of a Crime

 The judge may request a pre-sentence report.
 The report provides information about your situation that helps the judge decide your sentence.

-For Aboriginal offenders, special sentencing reports, called Gladue reports, may be prepared.
-The Gladue court case clarified the duty of sentencing judges to consider background and cultural factors in sentencing Aboriginal offenders.
-This means the court must take into account all available sanctions other than imprisonment that are reasonable in the circumstances of Aboriginal offenders.
-All Aboriginal people have the right to request a Gladue report at the sentencing stage.
+For Indigenous offenders, special sentencing reports, called Gladue reports, may be prepared.
+The Gladue court case clarified the duty of sentencing judges to consider background and cultural factors in sentencing Indigenous offenders.
+This means the court must take into account all available sanctions other than imprisonment that are reasonable in the circumstances of Indigenous offenders.
+All Indigenous people have the right to request a Gladue report at the sentencing stage.

 If you have been convicted of a crime and have not received a discharge you will have a criminal record.
 If you been convicted but have received a discharge, you will not have a criminal record.
 Visit Your Criminal Record to learn more.